ChrisMCrow/tap-room-react/README.md

 ## Description

 A website that allows Tap Room epmployees to manage inventory and pricing.
+This is based on a project recently built first in angular.
+I appreciate the differences.
+I like how React keeps the html, js, and css all essentially in the same file.
+It keeps it easy when making tweaks.
+Angular seems more flexible so far however with passing data around.

 ### Structure
 ![Component Structure](